nijint/EcoFinds---Sustainable-Second-Hand-Marketplace/README.md

 - Chart.js for analytics

 ### Backend
-- Node.js & Express
+- JavaScript & Express
-- PostgreSQL (or your preferred database)
+- Supabse
 - JWT for authentication
 - Multer for file uploads
 - Express Validator for input validation